tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/2-music_and_abstract_art-article.md

 Title and Attribution: Talking Heads - cover of their album Talking Heads 77, by Sire Records.
 Public Domain.
 Link: https://commons.wikimedia.org/w/index.php?curid=14296307

-The singles from this album were Uh-Oh, Love Comes to Town(♥), [Psycho Killer](https://en.wikipedia.org/wiki/Psycho_Killer)(★), and Pulled Up.
+The singles from this album are Uh-Oh, Love Comes to Town(♥), [Psycho Killer](https://en.wikipedia.org/wiki/Psycho_Killer)(★), and Pulled Up.
 At the time, many listeners associated Psycho Killer with the [Son of Sam](https://en.wikipedia.org/wiki/David_Berkowitz) murders.
 However, it is purposely abstract and not about him or any other specific person.